Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/faq.md

 Depending on your situation, you may include pension contributions, NHF contributions, and other allowable deductions supported by the platform.

-### What is a Consolidated Relief Allowance (CRA)?
+**Q: What happened to the Consolidated Relief Allowance (CRA)?** A: Effective January 1, 2026, the CRA has been abolished by law.
+It has been replaced by the **Rent Relief system**, which allows you to deduct a portion of your actual rent paid from your taxable income base.

-CRA is a tax relief provided under Nigerian tax regulations that helps reduce the amount of income subject to tax.
+**Q: What is the Rent Relief system?** A: It is a tax relief mechanism for individuals who pay rent.
+The system automatically applies a deduction equal to the lower of 20% of your documented annual rent or ₦500,000 before your income tax is computed.

 ### What is taxable income?